danielatrivella/np3_ligand/np3_LigPCDS/README.md

 - The subfolder of each PDB entry will contain the grid 3D point cloud of each ligand (.xyzrgb files) that appear in the respective PDB entry and that had their grid representation successfully created.

 One file will be created inside the xyz_labels_path directory:
-- One CSV file named '\<valid ligand list csv name\>_box_pc.csv' containing the list of valid ligands that had their grid representation successfully created.
+- One CSV file named '\<valid ligand list file name\>_<SP|AtomSymbol>_box_pc.csv' containing the list of valid ligands that had their grid representation successfully created.
 It will also add columns with the electron density descriptive statistics of the grid of each ligand (mean value, standard deviation and others).

 *Example:*